-VoteSafe WI co-chair and former Attorney General Van Hollen added, “Whether you vote at the polls in person, or you want to fill out your ballot at home via secure absentee, we want every Wisconsinite to vote in a manner that is safe, secure, and efficient.
-If you are planning on voting absentee, please contact your county clerk, or visit myvote.wi.gov to request your ballot as early as possible and make it easier for election officials to make sure your vote is counted.”
+VoteSafe WI co-chair and former Wisconsin Attorney General J.B.
+Van Hollen (R) said of the ad campaign, “Whether you vote at the polls in person or want to fill out your ballot at home via secure absentee, we want every Wisconsinite to vote in a manner that is safe, secure, and efficient.”

 VoteSafe WI’s principles are as follows: